tushar-marine/We/README.md

 1. Applicant must include full academic name.
 2. Applicant must have a [GitHub](https://github.com) account.
-3. Applicant must have a authentic email address.
+3. Applicant must have an authentic email address.

 ### 2. Praiseworthy

-1. Applicant should have the havit of ask questions.
+1. Applicant should have the habit of ask questions.
-2. Accountability is greate havit!
+2. Accountability is great habit!
 3. Mentality to speak humanly on online platform.

 ### 3. Should Not Have